 “And God saw everything he had made, and behold, it was good.”
 (Gen. 3:17-19; 4:12)

-Pope Francis’ new encyclical, “Laudato Si’: On Care for Our Common Home,” is an unprecedented opportunity to bring together people of faith to address one of the most urgent moral problems of our time: climate change.
-“Laudato Si'” means “Praised be” and is the repeating line in St. Francis’ famous Canticle of the Creatures.
+Pope Francis’ 2015 encyclical, “Laudato Si’: On Care for Our Common Home,” is an unprecedented opportunity to bring together people of faith to address one of the most urgent moral problems of our time: climate change.
+“Laudato Si'” means “Praised be” and is the repeating line in St. Francis’ famous Canticle Of The Creatures.

-Watch Fr.
-David McBriar’s appearance on WRAL-TV to discuss the encyclical and St. Francis’ response.
+Watch Franciscan friar and former pastor of our parish Fr.
+David McBriar’s appearance on WRAL-TV in 2015 to discuss the encyclical and St. Francis church’s response.

 Pope Francis connects the dots in how our faith calls us to protect the earth and to protect human dignity.
 We must witness to God’s love by caring for people who are poor (many of whom are already experiencing the effects of climate change across the globe) and for unborn future generations.

 Living our Call to Care for Creation at St. Francis of Assisi

 • February 2011.
 Three of our newest buildings received Gold Leadership in Energy and Environmental Design (LEED) awards.
 The buildings are St. Mary of the Angels Chapel, the Community Center, and the St. Francis of Assisi Preschool.
 A fourth building, the Siena Center for Education and Lifelong Learning, received a silver LEED award.

 • Spring 2011 to present.
 We are in the fifth year of growing produce at the organic Franciscan Community Garden that was born in part out of parishioners’ concern about the Gulf Oil Spill and the need to inspire folks to grow more food locally.
 Last year, the garden contributed more than 1,000 pounds of produce to the Inter-Faith Food Shuttle for distribution to people who are hungry.